-at the Winneke Treatment plant, including the Winneke Team Bushfire Survival Plan (Winneke Bushfire survival plan) and Winneke Water Treatment Plant Emergency Response Plan (Winneke ERP) and Manifest also provide governance in the management of fire risk from power lines.
+At the Winneke Treatment Plant, the Winneke Team Bushfire Survival Plan and Winneke Water Treatment Plant Emergency Response Plan and Manifest also provide governance in the management of fire risk from power lines.

-At the Bells Portal site see the WLD NE Civil Emergency Response plan
+For the Bells Portal site see the EMRG PLA North East Civil Emergency Response Plan.